 Then it’s a matter of getting your quantities right.
 In my experience, there’s some crazy law of the universe: the more clothing you have the more you use.
 It’s the same with linen, plates, bowls, cups and glasses.
 Less clothing and linen means less to wash.
 Plus, when you have less, you’ve got an incentive to wash more frequently.

 How much is enough?
 A general rule I work to is, “one in use, one in the wash, and one in reserve”.
 For each bed, I have three sets of sheets.
 For towels, I have three per person.
 I also use this rule in building my ever-growing son’s wardrobe.
 He regularly goes through 2 – 3 changes of clothing in a day, especially bottoms.
 So, I aim to have 6 – 9 bottoms that fit him at any one time.
+For your own wardrobe, see my tips for simplifying clothing and dressing.

 - Finish the job